Latest News / New Zealand needs big batteries and needs them now!

 However, we all recognise that solar and wind alone will not be enough to get to Net Zero.
 Ways of bringing more hydropower onto the grid is crucial for achieving our carbon goals.
 We’re not talking about building new dams, which come with its own set of environmental challenges, but we are talking about the missed opportunity to get more of our existing hydroelectricity to the north.
 Most people live in the north, yet most of our electricity supply comes via subsea cables across the Cook Straight from hydro generators in the south.
 Bringing more electricity north is a key challenge for the electricity grid.

-A new interconnector is part of the solution but also part of the problem – will be needed even more if we build large pumped hydro storage down south as Minister Woods suggested recently Like everything, our Cook Straight interconnector is vulnerable and putting the nation’s critical infrastructure over an active fault line appears a risky strategy.
-Interconnectors can be expensive endeavour and take years to consent and engineer.
-The wider power grid also needs big upgrades to allow the interconnector to work - Transpower recognise some of these constraints with a recent consultation looking to invest $100m to upgrade network capacity.
+A new interconnector is part of the solution but also part of the problem it will be needed even more if we build large pumped hydro storage down south as Minister Woods suggested recently.
+Like everything, the Cook Straight interconnector is vulnerable, and putting the nation’s critical infrastructure over an active fault line appears a risky strategy.
+Interconnectors can be expensive and take years to consent and engineer.
+The wider power grid also needs big upgrades to allow the interconnector to work – Transpower recognised some of these constraints with a recent consultation looking to invest $100m to upgrade network capacity.
 We’re undertaking a big investment in infrastructure and New Zealand should want new, low carbon technology to play its part in reducing bills.

 To fully utilise the capacity of the interconnector, and bring the hydro power north, the system requires sufficient reserve or back up in the north.
-However big the interconnector gets; we don’t have enough backup in the North for it to run at full power all the time.
-Right now, we spend $32m a year just on backup, in a heavily undersubscribed market.
+However big the interconnector gets, New Zealand doesn’t have enough backup in the North for it to run at full power all the time.

 To back up the interconnector, fossil fuel generators such as Huntly are kept in a state of readiness and often online.
 These high carbon generators provide more than 15% of New Zealand’s electricity and is not a carbon neutral way of keeping the lights on.